sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

      - The size of the original image to be adjusted to.
 If not specified, it will be resized to the input size of the model
    * - keep_aspect_ratio
      - N
-     - Whether to maintain the aspect ratio when resize.
-False by default.
-It will pad 0 to the insufficient part when setting
+     - When the size of test_input is different from input_shapes, whether to keep the aspect ratio when resizing, the default is false; when set, the insufficient part will be padded with 0
    * - mean
      - N
      - The mean of each channel of the image.
 The default is 0.0,0.0,0.0